Is In-Context Learning a Type of Error-Driven Learning? Evidence from the Inverse Frequency Effect in Structural Priming: Background and Related Work

 \subsection{Structural Priming in Psycholinguistics}

-Structural priming refers to the phenomenon that speakers tend to reuse recently encountered syntactic structures \cite{bock1986syntactic}.
-For example, after encountering a double object (DO) sentence (e.g., \textit{Alice gave Bob a book}), speakers tend to produce another DO structure (e.g., \textit{The student sent the professor a letter}) rather than a prepositional dative (PD) structure (e.g., \textit{The student sent a letter to the professor}).
-Structural priming has been interpreted as an \textit{adaptation} mechanism, where speakers adapt lexical and syntactic predictions to the current context \cite{jaeger2013alignment}, similar to the way in which LLMs adapt their outputs on the basis of prompts.
-Examples of priming typically involve two sentences; we will refer to them as the \textit{prime sentence} and the \textit{target sentence}, where the prime sentence comes first and influences predictions about the target sentence.
+Encountering a syntactic structure can predispose speakers to repeat that structure in the near future, a phenomenon known as syntactic priming \cite{bock1986syntactic}.
+For example, after encountering a double object (DO) sentence (e.g., \textit{Alice gave Bob a book}), speakers tend to produce another DO structure (e.g., \textit{The student sent the professor a letter}) rather than a semantically equivalent prepositional dative (PD) structure (e.g., \textit{The student sent a letter to the professor}).
+Structural priming has been interpreted as an adaptation mechanism, where speakers adapt lexical and syntactic predictions to the current context \cite{jaeger2013alignment}, similar to the way in which LLMs adapt their outputs on the basis of prompts.
+Examples of priming typically involve two sentences; we will refer to them as the \textit{prime sentence} and the \textit{target sentence}, where the prime sentence comes first and influences the form of the target sentence.